 Technical information for the requested BMP, including a total estimated cost, must be completed by the District before the request is submitted to the District Board for consideration.
 Each District should establish a local schedule and deadlines for BMP completion for the Tax Credit Program to allow time for paperwork and field work to be completed prior to the authorization of the tax credit.
+BMPs approved for tax credit only are not required to complete the Cost-Share Bid Process.
 The Code of Virginia requires that the BMP be completed within the taxable year in which the tax credit is claimed.
 The completion date of the BMP, as documented by the Contract Part III Technical Practice Installation Certification date, must be in the same calendar year as the tax credit certification date in order for the producer to be eligible to participate in the Tax Credit Program.
 For example, if the BMP is certified as complete on Dec 31, 2017 and the tax credit was certified on Dec 31, 2017, the producer would be eligible to submit for the Agricultural BMP tax credit when filing 2017 state taxes.